 This page contains information about the litter, the parents, and general information to help you care for your new puppy.

-Litter: The puppies were born on 4 February 2021 from 5:15 AM to 7:30 AM.
-There are 3 males and 5 females and all were born healthy.
+Litter: The puppies were born on 26 January 2022 from 6:15 PM to 10:15 PM.
+There are 4 males and 3 females and all were born healthy.
 I begin weaning them at 3 weeks of age.
 When they are 8 weeks old and ready for pickup on March 23rd, they will be fully weaned and will have been eating Puppy Chow Healthy Start Nutrition Chicken and Rice Dry Dog food.

 Parents: Blue Ridge’s Lady Willow, aka Willow, and Sir Tucker of Loudoun, aka Tucker, are Golden Retrievers.
 They are both excellent with people and other dogs.
 They are very intelligent, calm, and empathetic.
 They are also very tolerant of loud noises like gunshots.
 Since we live in Western Loudoun County, lots of people shoot skeet and/or target shoot on their property.
 They are also unfazed by 4th of July’s fireworks displays.

 Dam: Willow is what is referred to as an English Cream.
 English Cream is not a breed, rather it is a Golden Retriever that is cream colored but is described in AKC paperwork as “light golden”.
 I purchased her from a breeder near Johnstown, Pennsylvania.